eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience
 		* 8 years: 8+ years experience in EDA place and route development.
 Expertise in C++, knowledge of data structure and graph algorithms, and strong communication skills are required.
 Knowledge or experience in FPGA development is a plus.
 + skill set:
+	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company’s presence within security-sensitive systems
+		* Reduce risks, threats, and vulnerabilities in systems built with Lattice products
+		* Drive Lattice’s roadmap for data and design security within our programmable logic product line
+		* Meet with customers and ecosystem partners to ensure requirements are understood, implementations are sound, and the broader ecosystem is moving to meet the future challenges
+		* Coordinate across functional business units to ensure robust, secure posture from design to implementation
+		* Represent Lattice at industry forums related to data and design security
+		* Coordinate development of tools, methods, and training to support staff in achieving security objectives and ensure effectiveness of security standards
+		* Will partner closely with engineering, sales, marketing, applications, and end to end customers
+		* Strong customer facing skills
+	- Behaviors
+		* Dedicated: Devoted to a task or purpose with loyalty or integrity
+		* Team Player: Works well as a member of a group
+		* Leader: Inspires teammates to follow them
+	- Motivations
+		* Goal Completion: Inspired to perform well by the completion of tasks
+		* Ability to Make an Impact: Inspired to perform well by the ability to contribute to the success of a project or the organization
+		* Entrepreneurial Spirit: Inspired to perform well by an ability to drive new ventures within the business
+	- Education
+		* Required: Bachelors or better in Computer Science or related field.
+		* Preferred: Masters or better in Computer Science or related field.
+	- Experience
+		* Expert knowledge/background in secure code authentication/attestation and chains of trust
+		* Experience in industry attack, vulnerabilities and solutions around design and data security
+		* Working knowledge of online service architectures for connected/IOT systems
+		* Well versed in Secure Architecture and Design fundamentals
+		* 10 years: 10+ years of experience in the hardware data security industry
 + skill set:
+	- A successful candidate will join a team designing and developing Lattice FPGA software tools at San Jose.
+The candidate will contribute to delivering software solution for Lattice FPGA development with emphasis on device support including device modeling, simulation model and bitstream generation.
+The candidate is expected to work closely with FPGA silicon design teams and FPGA SW implementation team (MAP, Place & Route and Timing Analysis) and programming teams to provide an entire FPGA solution from Synthesis to bitstream download.
+The candidate is also expected to support new FPGA architecture evaluation and assess its potential impact on existing software tools.
+The candidate will be responsible for maintaining existing software product too and interacting with other teams to facilitate a value added solution.
+	- Behaviors
+		* Team Player: Works well as a member of a group
+		* Innovative: Consistently introduces new ideas and demonstrates original thinking
+		* Detail Oriented: Capable of carrying out a given task with all details necessary to get the task done well
+	- Motivations
+		* Growth Opportunities: Inspired to perform well by the chance to take on more responsibility
+		* Goal Completion: Inspired to perform well by the completion of tasks
+		* Self-Starter: Inspired to perform without outside help
+	- Education
+		* Required: Bachelors or better in Electrical and Electronics Engineering or related field.
+		* Preferred: Masters or better in Electrical Engineering or related field.
+	- Experience
+		* Required
+			+ C++ programming and data structure
+			+ 5 years: Expertise in C++, Verilog, and scripts, knowledge of logic design, simulation and data structure
+		* Preferred
+			+ knowledge of FPGA, logic design & simulation
+			+ EDA tool development
+			+ Logic design & familiar with Verilog & VHDL
+			+ Strong communication skills are required
+			+ Knowledge or experience in FPGA development and System Verilog is a plus
+			+ 3 years: Experience in EDA development